cptn-solo/woffler_contract/woffler.contracts.md

 Input parameters:

 * `account` (player account to be moved to a selected root branch)
-* `idbranch` (ID of root branch to move a player to)
+* `idbranch` (ID of root branch to move a player to, or zer0 to exit current game)

 ### Intent
 INTENT.
 The intent of the `{{ switchbrnch }}` action is to select root branch to play on.
 If succeed, the root level of the selected root branch will become a current level of a player.
+If zero passed as idbranch, the player returns to initial state without current branch/level selected.

 ### Term
 TERM.
 This Contract expires at the conclusion of code execution.